ISE® Southeast 2017

 THE SIX ESSENTIAL CAPABILITIES OF AN ANALYTICS-DRIVEN SIEM > Download Whitepaper

 Finding a mechanism to collect, store and analyze security only data is relatively simple.
 There is no shortage of options for storing data.
 Collecting all security relevant data and turning all that data into actionable intelligence, however, is a whole other matter

 DeceptionGridTM 6.0 > Download Whitepaper

 In today’s environment, the question isn’t whether attackers will penetrate your networks, but when and how often.
 Attackers are using increasingly sophisticated techniques to penetrate the most robust perimeter and endpoint defenses.
 How do you know if an attacker has penetrated your network?
 How can you identify them quickly?
 What are their intentions?
 How quickly can you stop an attack and return to normal operations?

-Director, Security Operations & Threat Management
+Vice President of Security Operations & Threat Management

 The Next Level of Threat Intelligence > Download Presentation